Schallbert/QR-codengrave/readme.md

 ![QR-codengrave picture of main app window](src/assets/main_application.jpg)

-This is a small python application that takes a string, converts it into a QR-code (with help of @nayuki 's excellent QR-code generator) and then allows to create CNC toolpaths that enables efficient and quick engraving.
+This is a small python application that takes a string, converts it into a QR-code (with help of @nayuki's excellent QR-code generator) and then allows to create CNC toolpaths that enables efficient and quick engraving.

 The project is written in Python.
-The program is not very fast or creates super elegant tool paths, but special care has to be taken to get the machining time as low as possible.
+The program is not very fast or creates super elegant tool paths, but special care has to be taken to get the machining time low while maintaining a high readability of the QR-code.

 ## Disclaimer
-This software is provided to users as-is.
+Releases of this software are provided to users as-is.
 Although I created this application with all due care, created unit tests, and tested its output code on my own machine, I cannot take any responsibility for how and for what this software is used.

 *WARNING*

 This application outputs `G-code` instructions for real machinery that does actually do things in the physical world.
-Of course there might be bugs that potentially crashes your machine or worse.
+There might be code errors or bugs that could potentially lead to machine crashes or even worse.
-I do not take liability for work accidents, system failures, equipment breakdown, loss of production, flow disturbances or other negative effects that may be caused by the code this application generates.
+I do not take liability for work accidents, system failures, equipment breakdown, loss of production, flow disturbances, or other negative effects that may be caused by the code this application generates.

 *NOTE*